3 Decision Tree Templates and Examples

-One of the benefits of using a decision tree to map out various scenarios is that they help you break down complex choices.
+One of the benefits of using a decision tree to map out various scenarios is that it helps you break down complex choices.
 For example, you may have to decide whether to fix an existing software platform or scrap it for entirely new technology.

-In the above scenario, you can use a decision tree maker to help you map out all the potential risks and rewards that could result from your choice.
+In the above scenario, you can use a decision tree maker to help you map out all the potential risks and rewards resulting from your choice.
 Other situations where using a decision tree might be helpful include:

 Decision trees help you figure out the costs associated with every choice, along with the probability of a specific outcome occurring.
 In addition, decision trees are typically easy to understand and interpret.
 They help you capture small details that can significantly impact the result.
 By using a decision tree template, you can lay out all your choices in a visual way, making it easier to figure out which path has the best chance at success.

-You can also get started with one of the flowcharts available in decision tree maker software.
+You can also start with one of the flowcharts available in decision tree maker software.
 First, select a shape representing a box, then position it at the top or left side of the page.
 Next, start coming up with potential actions you would have to take based on your decision.
-Finally, draw a line representing each action, making sure to label it appropriately.
+Finally, draw a line representing each action, labeling it appropriately.

-In addition, you should come up with potential consequences resulting from those actions.
-Come up with a value for each that represents the likelihood of that result.
+In addition, you should come up with potential consequences for those actions.
+Create a value for each that represents the likelihood of that result.
 To help you with that, go over the history of past decisions made by your company.
 If you can’t find a similar circumstance from the past, consult with experts.
 Use their collective wisdom to game out the likelihood of a specific consequence.

-Once you’ve done all that, go over each result and all possible consequences.
-Then, try to develop a monetary figure representing what you might gain or lose because of your choice.
+Once you’ve done all that, review each result and all possible consequences, then try to develop a monetary figure representing what you might gain or lose because of your choice.
 The money could mean a value like additional revenue earned, higher expenses paid out in salaries and benefits for new employees, or money lost if you continue your current path.

 Investing in technology that provides you with ready-to-use decision tree templates provides you with advantages like: